ncatlab/nlab-content/pages/5187.md

 A _Boardman-Vogt resolution_ or _W-construction_ is a particular choice of cofibrant [[resolution]] of [[topological operads]] (or [[simplicial operads]] or similar).
 It is closely related to the operation of forming the [[dendroidal homotopy coherent nerve]].
 Its restriction to [[Top]]-[[enriched categories]] / [[simplicial categories]] is accordingly closely related to the ordinary [[homotopy coherent nerve]].

-The construction is an variant of the _[[free operad]]_ construction, where the free composites of operations are further labeled by "distances" such that for vanishing distance the free composite is replaced with the actual composite.
+The construction is a variant of the _[[free operad]]_ construction, where the free composites of operations are further labeled by "distances" such that for vanishing distance the free composite is replaced with the actual composite.

 The original Boardman-Vogt resolution over [[Top]] generalizes naturally to a cofibrant [[resolution]] in the [[model structure on operads]] for operads enriched over any suitable [[monoidal model category]] that is equipped with a suitable [[comonoid|comonoidal]] [[interval object]].
 In this general form the construction subsumes